 By collecting this sort of solid evidence you can establish a clear business case for investment.

-More on this: How to make the business case for a HR system
+Learn more: How to make the business case for an HR system

 In many cases, the main person to sponsor the new software will be you.
 If not, it is vital that you find a great sponsor who can make sure the project happens, otherwise it is unlikely the software will get rolled-out.

 Ideally, they should be senior enough to be taken seriously and passionate enough to make sure the project stays on track.